 I believe that how you present yourself to the world and how you carry yourself tells a story.
 My heart went out to all those women I saw who wore something very similar to the sad look below.

 It showed on their faces that it had been many years since they had made themselves a priority.
 I recognized these women so quickly because I was one of them a few years ago.

-It was normal for me to get up and put on just anything to get me through the day.
+It was customary for me to get up and put on anything to get me through the day.
 If I could zip the pants, they were good enough, and if the shirt (sometimes a man's tee shirt from K-Mart) covered my tummy, that would do.
-If it was cold outside, I put on a jacket but didn't think about if it went with anything else I was wearing.
+If it was cold outside, I put on a jacket but didn't think about it if it went with anything else I was wearing.
 I was too tired and sad to care about what I looked like anymore.

 The red turtleneck top was supplied to me by Fabrizio Gianni.
-The Allison Daley vest from Dillard's is several years old, and the ankle length jeans are from Chico's.
+The Allison Daley vest from Dillard's is several years old, and the ankle-length jeans are from Chico's.
 The boots are a couple of years old by Ralph Lauren via T.J.Maxx.